mne-tools/mne-python/doc/manual/preprocessing/ssp.rst

 A second set of highlevel convenience functions is provided to compute projection vector for typical usecases.
 This includes :func:`mne.preprocessing.compute_proj_ecg` and :func:`mne.preprocessing.compute_proj_eog` for computing the ECG and EOG related artifact components, respectively.
 For computing the eeg reference signal, the function :func:`mne.preprocessing.ssp.make_eeg_average_ref_proj` can be used.
 The underlying implementation can be found in :mod:`mne.preprocessing.ssp`.

+.. warning:: It is best to compute projectors only on channels that will be
+             used (e.g., excluding bad channels).
+This ensures that projection vectors will remain ortho-normalized and that they properly capture the activity of interest.

 .. _remove_projector:

 Adding/removing projectors